 What is TMD and TMJ?

 The temporomandibular joint (TMJ) is the joint of the jaw where the lower jaw (mandible) meets the skull below the temples.
-TMD is a combination of jaw pain, neck pain, headaches, and earaches associated with unhealthy movement patterns , clicking, popping or locking of the jaw.
+Temporomandibular joint dysfunction (TMD) is a combination of jaw pain, neck pain, headaches, and earaches associated with unhealthy movement patterns , clicking, popping or locking of the jaw.
 These disorders affect nearly 10 million Americans, but can be effectively managed through physical therapy.

 Physical Therapy and TMD